Getting ready for your Inspection

 Braking System and general operating condition of said vehicle

-The 6-Pack Brake Adjustment might be helpful and is a simple task to complete, Bring the system up to no less than 90 pounds and make three hard brake applications.
+The 6-Pack Brake Adjustment might be helpful and is a simple task to complete.
+Bring the system up to no less than 90 pounds and make three hard brake applications.
 By the time you make three hard brake applications, you are going to be below 90 psi, so let the system build up, and make three more full hard brake applications.
-Unless there is a mechanical issue with the braking system components this will likely reset the brakes and keep your brakes adjusted within DOT specs and guidelines.
-Whether the old manual AIR Brake Slack adjusters or required automatic slack adjusters since 1994 the Air Brakes are a vital subject and part of your CDL training and testing qualifications.
-There is wonderful information on the web as well as videos in regards to the subject, How to Determine Air Brake Adjustment | Air Brake Smart and Chart of Air Brake Adjustment Limits.
+Unless there is a mechanical issue with the braking system components, this will likely reset the brakes and keep your brakes adjusted within DOT specs and guidelines.
+Whether the old manual AIR Brake Slack adjusters or required automatic slack adjusters since 1994, the Air Brakes are a vital subject and part of your CDL training and testing qualifications.
+There is wonderful information on the web, as well as videos, regarding the subject: How to Determine Air Brake Adjustment | Air Brake Smart and Chart of Air Brake Adjustment Limits.

 Commercial vehicles require certain safety equipment for vehicle protection and for the safety of those in the vehicle